mre/mre.github.io.v2/blog/2017-the-essence-of-information.md

 path:       2017/the-essence-of-information
 ---

-People look confused, when I tell them about my passion for Algorithms and Datastructures.
+People look confused when I tell them about my passion for algorithms and data-structures.
 Most of them understand what a Programmer is doing, but not what Computer Science is good for.
 And even if they do, they think it has no practical relevance.
 Let me show you with a simple example, that applied Computer Science can be found everywhere.

-Imagine a pile of socks that needs to get sorted.
+Imagine a pile of socks that need to get sorted.
 Not exactly the most exciting pastime.
-You've put off this task for so long, that it will surely take an hour to be done.
+You've put off this task for so long, that it will inevitably take an hour to be done.

 <figure>
   <img src="/img/posts/2017/big_pile.jpg" alt="Pile of socks">